Social Science Scholarships for College

 Award: $20,000 Deadline: March Est. Application Time: Low (28 min)

 Students pursuing degrees in social sciences — such as sociology, anthropology, psychology, political science, or economics — can access a variety of scholarships and grants to support their studies.
-These awards come from universities, nonprofit organizations, and government agencies committed to helping students understand and improve society.
-Many scholarships reward leadership, academic excellence, and research that addresses social issues and human behavior.
+These awards are offered by universities, nonprofit organizations, research foundations, and government agencies committed to advancing public policy, behavioral research, and social impact.

 Harry S. Truman Scholarship for Public Service